nishishailesh/django-install/README.md

   18. go to: http://127.0.0.1/dj/admin

 # startapp
+1. in this example two apps will be created
+   a. authentication
+   b. home
-1. if your project directory is dj, in which manage.py is there run following command (in this example for authantication app based on auth app)
+2. if your project directory is dj, in which manage.py is there run following command
-2. ``python3 manage.py startapp authetication``
+3. ``python3 manage.py startapp authetication``